kaisei-kto/ts-interpreter.js/README.md

-# ts-interpreter.js
+# ts-interpreter.js [ TypeScript Runtime Compiler ]

 #### This package will allow you to use `require` on `.ts` files from any `.js` files using our runtime compiler!

-50% of the AST provided are covered and converted into JavaScript
+70% of the AST provided are covered and converted into JavaScript

 #
 # Installation